 Some of our favorite memory making gifts, past and present:

 - PogoPassKC: This is my newest fave, since one pass allows you access into tons of different family fun spots around Kansas City.
 It’s a fast pass to visit places like Wonderscope, the Kansas City Zoo, and Paradise Park, to name a few.
-The best part, enter KCKIDSFUN18 and you’ll pay just $39.98 per PogoPass, which is 60% off of the list price.
+Take advantage of their current sale – just $34.98/PogoPass with promo code KCKIDSFUN18, now through Dec.
+24!

 - UrbanAir: This is a treat for the kids and for me.
 When they get the wiggles during a particularly cold winter, we pull out their UrbanAir gift cards and wear everyone out at the trampoline park.
 Kids are happy, and so is mom when no one argues about going to bed that night.
 Plus, I love seeing the smiles on their faces when they jump.